Racial views of Donald Trump: Immigration policy

 While Trump has made opposition to immigration the center of his campaigns, the administration notably made an exception for Afrikaners.

 False claims of white genocide

 In May 2025, Trump confronted South African president Cyril Ramaphosa with false claims of white genocide in South Africa during an Oval Office meeting, and played a video he said supported his position.

 Calling exploitative bankers "shylocks"

 During a campaign-style speech for America250 on July 3, 2025, Trump called bankers who exploit their clients "shylocks".
 The term "shylock" is classified by the Anti-Defamation League as an antisemitic stereotype.
+Shylock was a fictional Jewish money lender in Shakespeare's play The Merchant of Venice.

-Trump later claimed to be unaware the term was used in an antisemitic way, and that "The meaning of Shylock is somebody that's a money lender at high rates.
+Trump later claimed to be unaware the term was used in an antisemitic way.
+Yet he said, "The meaning of Shylock is somebody that's a money lender at high rates.
 You view it differently.
 I've never heard that."
+This clearly indicated that Trump was familiar with the character and the play.

+Anti-Somali remarks

+The Somalians should be out of here.
+They've destroyed our country.
+And all they do is complain, complain, complain.